Jean Baptiste Point du Sable

-Point du Sable was of African descent, but little else is known of his early life prior to the 1770s.
+Point du Sable was of African descent, but little else is known of his life before the 1770s.
 During his career, the areas where he settled and traded around the Great Lakes and in the Illinois Country changed hands several times between France, Britain, Spain and the United States.
-Described as handsome and well educated, Point du Sable married a Native American woman, Kitiwaha, and they had two children.
+Described as handsome and well-educated, Point du Sable married a Potawatomi Native American woman, Kitihawa, and they had two children.
 In 1779, during the American Revolutionary War, he was arrested by the British on suspicion of being an American Patriot sympathizer.
-In the early 1780s he worked for the British lieutenant-governor of Michilimackinac on an estate at what is now St. Clair, Michigan.
+In the early 1780s, he worked for the British lieutenant-governor of Michilimackinac on an estate at what is now St. Clair, Michigan.

 Point du Sable is first recorded as living at the mouth of the Chicago River in a trader's journal of early 1790.
-By then he had established an extensive and prosperous trading settlement in what later became the City of Chicago.
-He sold his Chicago River property in 1800 and moved to the port of St. Charles, where he was licensed to run a ferry across the Missouri River.
-Point du Sable's successful role in developing the Chicago River settlement was little recognized until the mid-20th century.
+By then, he had established an extensive and prosperous trading settlement in what later became the City of Chicago.
+He sold his Chicago River property in 1800 and moved to the river port of St. Charles, where he was licensed to run a ferry across the Missouri River.
+Point du Sable's role in developing the Chicago River settlement was little recognized until the mid-20th century.

+In Chicago, a school, museum, harbor, park, bridge, and road have been named in du Sable's honor.